Logi Hrafn Róbertsson

-Logi Hrafn Róbertsson (born 22 July 2004) is an Icelandic football player who plays as a defensive midfielder for Croatian Football League club Istra 1961 and the Iceland national team.
+Logi Hrafn Róbertsson (born 22 July 2004) is an Icelandic football player who plays as a defensive midfielder for Superettan club Värnamo, and the Iceland national team.

 International career

 Logi Hrafn represented Iceland at the 2023 UEFA European Under-19 Championship.

 Logi Hrafn made his debut for the senior Iceland national team on 17 January 2024 in a friendly against Honduras.